 The working group in literature and theory fosters the interdisciplinary study of literary texts with reference to developing configurations in contemporary theory.
 The group focuses on German texts but maintains a strong comparative component, enlisting texts from numerous literary and philosophical traditions.
-In biweekly meetings, faculty and student participants discuss emergent paradigms in literature, critical theory, and social forms.
+In bi-weekly meetings, faculty and student participants discuss emergent paradigms in literature, critical theory, and social forms.
 At the beginning of the Fall semester, the working group will finalize the readings for the coming academic year.
 The program will include a reading list, schedule, and research agenda.
 This forum is open to all interested participants throughout the Yale community; knowledge of German (or other foreign languages) is not necessary: all texts are made available in English and discussions are in English.
-The reading list and program will be made available through regular announcements on Canvas; this site will also be used to distribute information about related external events, conferences, and appearances by guest speakers at Yale.
+The reading list and program will be made available through regular announcements on canvas; this site will also be used to distribute information about related external events, conferences, and appearances by guest speakers at Yale.

 This working group is intended to begin the necessary work to establish a Black Studies Consortium based out of the Eastern United States.
 The group will meet regularly to establish a foundation for what we intend will become an infrastructure for Black Studies that aims to foster collaborative research and regional partnerships, as well as build on an international network of scholars throughout the Atlantic coast region.

 The Yale Cuneiforum meets fortnightly to read unpublished cuneiform tablets.
 It began in September 2013 and has met regularly during the subsequent academic years.
-Cuneiform script, the world’s oldest known script, is particularly ambiguous, and on many occasions texts can only be deciphered through repeated examination.
+Cuneiform script, the world’s oldest known script, is particularly ambiguous, and on many occasions texts can be deciphered only through repeated examination.
 Consequently, reading cuneiform tablets in a group, where many perspectives can be simultaneously canvassed, is particularly profitable.

 Both students and professors, as well as visiting scholars, take part in this working group.
 While for beginners the Cuneiforum is an opportunity to see—and participate in—cutting-edge research, for seasoned scholars the forum provides a welcoming stage for presenting work in progress and receiving valuable feedback.
 At the same time, it encourages both students and more advanced scholars to read texts outside their area of expertise.
-The stalwarts of the Cuneiforum are the faculty and students of the Department of Near Eastern Languages and Civilizations; however, last year’s meetings also attracted scholars from Harvard and New York.
+The stalwarts of the Cuneiforum are the faculty and students of the Department of Near Eastern Languages and Civilizations; however, past meetings have also attracted scholars from Harvard and New York.
 Scholars from disciplines outside of Assyriology are very welcome, since the decipherment of texts often benefits from specialized knowledge that the cuneiformist does not usually possess.